-Norris Geyser Basin is the hottest geyser basin in Yellowstone.
+Known as the hottest geyser basin in Yellowstone is Norris Geyser Basin.
 Geysers Steamboat and Echnis are located here.
 Steamboat is the world’s tallest geyser.
 But don’t wait around to see it erupt, since the last time it did so was 1991.

-Old Faithful Geyser is the most famous feature in and the symbol of Yellowstone.
-Old Faithful Inn is also here, the historic structure offers an architectural feast for the eyes.
+Known as the most famous feature in and the symbol of Yellowstone.
+Old Faithful Inn is also here; the historic structure offers an architectural feast for the eyes.
 The variety of shapes and colors of the various hot springs makes the easy trail to Morning Glory Pool a must-see.

-Yellowstone Lake is enormous, striking and serene, with dramatic trees and mountains as the backdrop.
-It feels like an inland sea, or one of the fiords of Norway.
+Enormous, striking and serene, with dramatic trees and mountains as the backdrop is the Yellowstone Lake.
+It feels like an inland sea or one of the fiords of Norway.
 Be sure to stop at the Yellowstone Lake Hotel and take the tour.
-The view of the constantly changing colors and shadows of the lake, mountains and forest from the front of the hotel is marvelous.
+The view of the constantly changing colors and shadows of the lake, mountains, and forest from the front of the hotel is marvelous.

-Hayden Valley is the heart of the park.
-The road between Fishing Bridge and Canyon Village follows the Yellowstone River through the valley for sixteen miles.
+The heart of the park and the road between Fishing Bridge and Canyon Village is Hayden Valley.
+It follows the Yellowstone River through the valley for sixteen miles.
 Bison, bear, pronghorn, badgers, antelope, wolves can all be seen along the drive.
 Early morning and late afternoon are best for seeing the animals; be sure to bring your binoculars.

 As you drive Yellowstone National Park, remember that it belongs to you, it belongs to the nation, and it belongs to the wild species who call it home.
 It is a wonderful setting, preserved for all time, for you to savor and enjoy.